Lux-AI-Challenge/Lux-Design-S1/specs.md

 </table>

 ## Game Resolution order

+To help avoid confusion over smaller details of how each turn is resolved, we provide the game resolution order here and how actions are applied.

 Actions in the game are first all validated against the current game state to see if they are valid.
 Then the actions, along with game events, are resolved in the following order and simultaneously within each step